SAM0-0/ATHER-OBD-READER/README.md

 You can build this using either an ESP32-WROOM or an ESP32-C3. **Please choose based on your usage:**

-*   **ESP32-WROOM (Highly Recommended):** The best option for long-term use.
+*   **ESP32-WROOM (Recommended):** The best option for long-term use.
 It has adequate compute power, stays cool, and can be left connected to the scooter for months without any issues.
-*   **ESP32-C3:** Only recommended for quick, limited usage (30-40 minutes at a time).
+*   **ESP32-C3:** Only recommended for quick, limited usage (50-60 minutes at a time).
 Due to lower compute power, it tends to heat up quickly under this workload.

 ---